VPeti11/steamos-edge/README.md

 * Installs required build tools using pacman
 * Sets up the ArchISO directory structure
 * Copies and modifies config files
-* Runs `mkarchiso` to create a working persistent liveboot ISO
+* Runs `helper.sh` to create a working persistent liveboot ISO

 At the end, the script outputs:
 `steamos-edge.iso`